 Heather Coombe Accredited MBACP, Dip Couns.

 While you may have already spoken to a friend or family member, the process of being listened to by a trained counsellor, who is separate from the rest of your life, will feel very different.
-I am like your mobile mirror, offering insights and reflections rather than opinions and solutions.
-My priority is to create an atmosphere where you feel respected and safe to explore your thoughts and feelings without any pressure or judgement.
+I am like your mobile mirror, offering insights and reflections from different perspectives, rather than opinions and solutions.
+My priority is to create an atmosphere with you, where you feel respected and safe to explore your thoughts and feelings without any pressure or judgement.

 Everyone is different and my integrative training allows me to draw from various therapeutic styles to best suit your individual needs.
-I work at your pace with whatever material you bring to the therapy.
-My goal is to facilitate you to find your own answers, so having gained a better understanding of yourself and past events, you can choose what you want for your future.
+Together, we will work at your pace and explore whatever you bring to therapy and look at how past events may have shaped current patterns of behaviour.
+When you have gained a better understanding of yourself you will be in a stronger position to choose what you want for your future.

 I have experience in most areas of counselling and have listed some of these below.
-I also have specialist training in eating disorders and bereavement and couples counselling.
+I also have specialist training in eating disorders and couples counselling.
+(Please scroll down down for more detailed information)

 Depression -Symptoms might include; losing one's enjoyment in life, insomnia, lethargy, high anxiety, overwhelming sadness, numbness, feeling 'outside' of oneself and removed from feeling.
 Talking to a counsellor can help you work out the problems that you face and feel understood and supported.